Navyashree-21/PS-5--Real-Time-Object-Detection-Using-Hardware-Accelerated-CNN-on-Xilinx-Zynq-FPGA-with-Arm-/README.md

 # FPGA-Accelerated Image Classification (Hybrid CPU–FPGA)

 ## Overview
-This project implements a hybrid ARM + FPGA image classification system using a custom CNN-inspired accelerator on a Xilinx Zynq platform (PYNQ-Z2 / ZedBoard).
+This project implements a hybrid ARM + FPGA image classification system using a custom CNN-inspired accelerator on a Xilinx Zynq platform (PYNQ-Z2 ).

 The FPGA accelerates feature scoring, while the ARM CPU performs preprocessing and KNN-based classification.